 To prevent glandular fever spreading:

-wash hands regularly
+wash your hands regularly

 do not kiss others

-do not share cups, cutlery or towels
+do not share cups or cutlery

 Glandular fever complications

-- an infection, such as pneumonia
+- liver conditions, such as hepatitis

-Page last reviewed: 17 November 2017
+Page last reviewed: 20 December 2023

-Next review due: 17 November 2020
+Next review due: 20 December 2026